 We haven’t forgotten about the chicks!

-Yes, chicks can eat squash as well.
-However, we advise you to cook and mash the squash before giving it to the chicks.
+Yes, chicks can also eat squash.
+However, it is advisable to cook and mash the squash to ensure it’s easy for them to eat and digest.
 This extra effort is to ensure that they will be able to properly digest the squash.
 You may want to add some grit in there if you want to be extra safe.

 Gourd Family Treats

-Since the belief is that the gourd family are natural dewormers, you might be interested in adding a few of its members to your chicken treats!
+Since the belief is that the gourd family are natural dewormer, you might be interested in adding a few of its members to your chicken treats!

-- Watermelon– On the other hand, the watermelon is not famous as a natural dewormer.
+- Watermelon– On the other hand, watermelon is not commonly known for being a natural dewormer.
 However, it still has a lot of health benefits and goodness to offer!
 (See the nutrients of the watermelon here.)